Super Tuesday miracle? Everything is suddenly going right for Biden after near-collapse of campaign

 BLOOMBERG, AT FOX NEWS TOWN HALL, PREDICTS 'HORSE TRADING' AND 'DEALS'AT CONTESTED CONVENTION

-Saturday, billionaire Tom Steyer, who finished third in South Carolina and was also one of the more moderate candidates seeking the Democratic nomination, dropped out of the race.
+Saturday, billionaire Tom Steyer, who finished third in South Carolina, dropped out of the race.

 Sunday, Buttigieg, who finished fourth in South Carolina, did so as well.